r-blair/quickstartProduction/README.md

 ## Noteworthy implementation details:

 * custom scripts located in gulp_support/ to help with the large amount of files generated and boilerplate.
+Mostly devoted to minimizing human-error while implementing @angular/flex-layout and @angular/material.

 ## Work to be done: